History of the DRA

 How Railroads Contributed to Dude Ranch History

-This became the first official meeting of the Dude Ranchers’ Association on September 27 and 28, 1926.
-Ranchers, railroad officials and national park officials attended the two-day event to discuss the five objectives set forth:
+This became the first official meeting of the Dude Ranchers’ Association on September 27th and 28th, 1926.
+Thus, the leading and governing body of the West’s dude ranch industry was formed.
+Ranchers, railroad officials, and national park officials attended the two-day event to discuss the five objectives set forth:

 - Establish cooperation among ranchers and railroad officials

 - Discuss the transportation and proper care of guests